 Results concerning model order reduction (MOR) for nonsmooth PDE constrained optimization are rarely found in the literature, with the only contribution, to the best of the authors' knowledge, being [4], where an offline/online based (greedy) reduced basis framework for the PDE constraint in (P) is investigated.
 The results showed that the RB method combined with empirical interpolation techniques (cf., e.g., [2, 6, 7]) can improve the efficiency of solving the PDE - with nonsmooth effects being the limiting factor for the quality of the reduced order approximations, however.
-Since the constraint is part of the stationarity system of (P), we extend the results obtained in the thesis [4] and present an RB approach for the constraint that is justified by efficient a-posteriori error analysis.
+Since the constraint is part of the first-order system for (P), we extend the results obtained in the thesis [4] and present an RB approach for the constraint that is justified by efficient a-posteriori error analysis.
 This way, we obtain a significant reduction of the CPU times compared to a standard FE discretization.
-For the optimization problem (\mathbf{P}), we consider strong first-order optimality conditions based on those derived in [9], i.e., the system
+For the optimization problem (P), we consider first-order conditions based on those derived in [9], i.e., the system